ethannij/VFIO-GPU-PASSTHROUGH-KVM-GUIDE/README.md

     <qemu:arg value="pa,id=hda,server=unix:/run/user/1000/pulse/native"/>
   </qemu:commandline>
   ```

+*NOTE*: `/run/user/1000/pulse/native` change 1000 to your user id, which can be found with the `id` command

 It is important that you are using pulseaudio for this to work

 Now you can begin installation: